-I started to lower my hand and her eyes remained fixed on the golden liquid in the glass and I started to feel very sick at the prospect in front of me.
+As I lowered my hand her eyes remained fixed on the golden liquid in the glass and I started to feel very sick as reality suddenly dawned on me.
 I moved my hand to the left and right and her eyes followed it like a dog watching a ball.
 Why was she so obsessed with my drink?
 What was in it?
 Surely, she wasn’t trying to drug me?

 I would have to think quick though.
 I noticed that she was becoming impatient, her eyes growing frustrated as she watched me play with the drink.

 “You idiot!”
 She screamed before composing herself.
 Her voice went quiet and narrowed into a scowl.
 “That was very expensive!”